neubot/neubot/doc/neubot.1.rst

   elapsed since midnight of January, 1st 1970.

 **upload_speed (float)**
-  Upload speed measured by dividing the number of sent bytes over the elapsed upload time, measured in bytes over seconds.
+  Upload speed measured by dividing the number of sent bytes by the elapsed upload time, measured in bytes per second.

 **uuid (string)**
   Random unique identifier of the Neubot instance, useful to perform